Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 34. Budae Jjigae (부대찌개)

 Necessity is the mother of all inventions, and need can sometimes create a tasty and appetizing dish, like Budae Jjigae.
-This Korean fusion dish was invented to counter the food scarcity after the Korean War (1950-1952).
+This Korean fusion dish was designed to address food scarcity following the Korean War (1950-1952).

 It combines elements from Eastern and Western cultures, such as canned ham and sausage, to create a medley of flavors that appeal to the Korean palate.

-Budae Jjigae is a one-pot stew made with sausages, spam, cheese, tteok, ramen noodles, Kimchi, and assorted vegetables in a tangy and spicy broth.
+Budae Jjigae is a one-pot stew made with sausages, Spam, cheese, tteok, ramen noodles, Kimchi, and assorted vegetables in a tangy, spicy broth.
 This addictive, high-calorie dish is now a staple of Korean cuisine that no one can get enough of!

 35. Samgyeopsal (보쌈)

 Koreans have a penchant for fatty cuts of pork.
-So it goes without saying that they enjoy Samgyeopsal, which is a type of Korean pork barbeque.
+So it goes without saying that they enjoy Samgyeopsal, which is a type of Korean pork barbecue.

-The authentic flavor of this dish comes from grilling the meat in its fat without any marination or added seasonings.
+The authentic flavor of this dish comes from grilling the meat in its own fat, with no marinade or added seasonings.
 Instead, the cooked meat is dipped in sesame seed oil and seasoned with salt and pepper.

 Another significant aspect of Samgyeopsal is that it is intended for the diners to grill to their taste, along with the vegetables, making it a well-rounded meal.

-This is typically consumed in large gatherings with many side dishes, condiments, and dipping sauces.
-People also like to drink Soju (a Korean alcoholic beverage) with it.
+This is typically served at large gatherings, accompanied by a variety of side dishes, condiments, and dipping sauces.
+People also enjoy drinking Soju (a Korean alcoholic beverage) with it.

-Samgyeopsal is so highly regarded in Korea that March 3rd is designated as Samgyeopsal Day to promote pork belly barbeque consumption.
+Samgyeopsal is so highly regarded in Korea that 3 March is designated as Samgyeopsal Day to promote pork belly barbecue consumption.

 36. Kalguksu (칼국수)

 Kalguksu is a Korean dish made with knife-cut wheat noodles.
-Manually cutting the noodles results in a chewier and more bouncy texture superior to processed or spun noodles.
+Manually cutting the noodles results in a chewier, more bouncy texture than processed or spun noodles.

 Kalguksu is all about simple flavors.
 Dried anchovies, shellfish, kelp, and mushrooms are simmered for several hours to make the broth.
 Then, the flat noodles and vegetables are boiled together.